 If this approach interests you, please explore my Coaching Options.

-More information about the Bayesian Bodybuilding PT Course can be found here, Menno Henselmans' website can be found here, and you can connect with him via Facebook here.
+More information about the Henselmans PT Course can be found here, Menno Henselmans' website can be found here, and you can connect with him via Facebook here.